osome-iu/hoaxy-backend/README.md

     hoaxy crawl --fetch-html --limit=10000
     ```

-    The above for example limits to fetching only 10,000 articles per hour (the default in the crontab).
+    The above for example limits to fetching only 10,000 articles per hour (the default frequency in the crontab).
 You will need to edit the `crontab.txt` and reinstall it for this change to take place.

 2. Real-time tracking tasks.
 These include collecting tweet from the Twitter Streaming API.
 After the process is started, it will keep running.
 To manage this process, we recommend to use [supervisor](http://supervisord.org/).
 The following is an example configuration of supervisor (please replace all uppercase variables with sensible values):